sahiga/developer.box.com/guides/collaborations/share-folder.md

 ---
 # Share Folder With User

 To share a folder with a user, create a collaboration using the user ID or email address, the ID of the folder, and the role or permissions level the user should have when accessing the folder.
 The collaboration roles are `editor`, `viewer`, `previewer`, `uploader`, `previewer uploader`, `viewer uploader`, `co-owner`, or `owner`.
-For a full description of each role, please refer to our [support documentation].
+For a full description of each role, please refer to our [support documentation][support documentation].

 <Samples id="post_collaborations">